kivanctezoren/ccnn-uq-bootstrap/README.md

 * KIVANÇ BURAYA NE YAPTIYSAN YAZ CCNN İÇİN
 * We decided to trust the authors while considering the theoretical background and validity of their transfer learning approaches.
 * We additionally report results for another LeNet-5 architecture that we thought could produce better results.
+* We took the average interval length calculation strategy just as the authors proposed, we do not calculate any classwise interval length whatsoever.
 * We could not reproduce the results for the MNIST Blur and Cats&Dogs dataset, we also do not report the results for [Deep Ensembles](https://proceedings.neurips.cc/paper/2017/file/9ef2ed4b7fd2c810847ffa5fa85bce38-Paper.pdf)[3], Train & Perturb and Train & Forget on Fashion MNIST (which was supposed to be pretrained on CIFAR-10).

 <CCNN dataset usage assumptions? batch size, vectorization etc.?>